mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Today, Louzy is strictly–regulated but stable, with a modest mid– tech industrial base exporting some raw materials and an increasing amount of finished goods through the remains of what was once a very extensive starport.
-The latter is currently rated as a ‘D’ class port could be refurbished to C or even B class with suitable investment.
+The latter is currently rated as a 'D' class port could be refurbished to C or even B class with suitable investment.
-The world’s main problem is overpopulation in its sprawling cities, which are constructed largely underground to maintain atmospheric integrity.
-Money is tight and there is little available for investment, but investment is desperately needed in order to get more from the world’s huge population base.
+The world's main problem is overpopulation in its sprawling cities, which are constructed largely underground to maintain atmospheric integrity.
+Money is tight and there is little available for investment, but investment is desperately needed in order to get more from the world's huge population base.
 Needing money to be able to generate wealth and not being able to get it, Louzy is facing a downward spiral.
 Crime is on the increase and most citizens feel they have few prospects.
 It may be that the valiant effort made to halt the great